chucklqsun/WxJumpHelper/README.md

 3. Connect your Android phone to your computer and select 'USB for file transfer'.
 4. Open the game and be ready to jump.
 5. Run the main.py and a screenshot will popup shortly.
-6. Click click the destination center.

 ![alt text][bottle]

 6. The character will jump automatically.
-7. Close the screenshot window and ready for another jump.
-8. Enjoy!
+7. Enjoy!

 ## How It Works
-The script uses adb to get the screenshot and calculate the coordination of your two click(start point and stop point) and give a proper jumping
+The script uses adb to get the screenshot and calculate the coordination (start point and stop point) and give a proper jumping

 ## Further work
 Deep Learning version is under development...